How we calculate costs

 Changes to ASQA fees and charges

-It is possible that the transition will involve changes to ASQA’s cost recovery arrangements, including our fees and charges.
+ASQA will begin operating as a full cost recovery agency in 2021-22.
+This will involve changes to ASQA’s cost recovery arrangements, including our fees and charges.

 - regulated providers and course owners